morteza89/bert-onnx-openvino-benchmark/README.md

 - Intel-specific libraries are required for optimal NPU performance
 - **Scripts use relative paths** for GitHub-friendly portability
 - Model files should be placed in the `proxy_models_for_intel` directory relative to the script location

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Open Source**: This project is completely open source and free to use.
+You can:

+- ✅ Use it for any purpose (commercial or personal)
+- ✅ Modify and distribute the code
+- ✅ Create derivative works
+- ✅ Use it in your own projects

+**Attribution**: While not required, attribution is appreciated if you use this benchmarking suite in your research or projects.